lupyuen/pinetime-rust-mynewt/rust/app/src/companion.md

 # Run Newt Manager and list firmware images on PineTime
 sudo ./newtmgr image list -c pinetime 2> trace.out

+# For Manjaro on Pinebook Pro (and other systems) we may need to specify the Bluetooth HCI interface with `--hci` like this...
+# sudo ./newtmgr image list -c pinetime --hci 1 2> trace.out

 # Display the captured Go trace in a web browser
 go tool trace trace.out
 ```